Introduction To Generative Models

 "Generating" new data, like images, is formalized as sampling from a probability distribution \(p_\text{data}\).

-• A probability distribution assigns probabilities to a set of specific objects.
-For example, a probability distribution for cat images \(p_\text{Cat}\) would assign a high probability to cats, but a low probability to dogs, humans, plants, etc.
+- A probability distribution assigns probabilities to a set of specific objects.
+For example, a probability distribution for cat images \(p_\text{Cat}\) would assign a high probability to cats, but a low probability to dogs, humans, plants, and everything else.

 Illustrative Example - Dice